-University of South Florida, Institute for Systematic Richard P. Wunderlin, Professor Emeritus, Botany, rwunder@usf.edu providing a forum for the exchange of scientific, exotic plants in Florida's natural areas by educational and technical information. www.fleppc.org is not a regulatory list.
+Council is to support the management of invasive providing a forum for the exchange of scientific, The mission of the Florida Exotic Pest Plant exotic plants in Florida's natural areas by educational and technical information.

+www.fleppc.org

+is not a regulatory list.
 Only those plants listed as Federal Noxious Weeds, Florida Noxious Weeds, Note: The FLEPPC List of Invasive Plant Species Florida Prohibited Aquatics Plants, or in local ordinances are regulated by law.